 Advice for visitors with disability needs

-Disability Cornwall is a user led, disabled peoples' organisation providing a range of services to empower, assist and facilitate independent living and when necessary, act as a representative voice for disabled people, their families and carers.
-A new online directory of fully accessible places, including public toilets, called My Place is also being developed by Disability Cornwall.
-Contact: Disability Cornwall, 1G & 1H Guildford Rd Industrial Estate, Guildford Rd, Hayle, TR27 4QZ.
-Tel: 01736 756655.
+disAbility Cornwall & Isles of Scilly is a user led, disabled peoples' organisation providing a range of services to empower, assist and facilitate independent living and when necessary, act as a representative voice for disabled people, their families and carers.
+Contact: disAbility Cornwall, 1G & 1H Guildford Rd Industrial Estate, Guildford Rd, Hayle, TR27 4QZ.
+Tel: 01736 759500.

 Useful contacts - local

 - British Red Cross, Cornwall Branch, Red Cross House, Lighterage Hill, Newham, Truro, TR1 2XR.
 Tel: 01872 267950 or 0845 331 5000

 - The Scope Inclusion Team is a community based team of multi-disciplinary professionals and support workers.
 The team provides a range of tailor made outreach services to enable children and young people with specific, and often complex, special needs to access all areas of life - whether in their local community or on their holiday.
 For help and specifics of local services please contact Andrew Mullen, Head of Service, Scope Inclusion Team.
 Tel: (01752) 840059.